Canva Design Systems: How to Set Up and Use Canva Brand Kit

 1. Brand Consistency Without the Mental Load

-When your blog graphics, social media posts, and email designs all look cohesive, people start recognizing your content instantly.
-A Canva brand kit makes consistency effortless because your brand identity lives in one organized place.
+When your blog graphics, social media posts, and email designs all look cohesive, people start recognising your content instantly.
+A Canva brand kit makes consistency effortless because your brand identity lives in one organised place.

 2. Faster Content Creation (We’re Talking Hours Saved)